 - If you eat Australian made produce less carbon is released when it is transported from the farm to the shop.

 - Cows burp out lots of methane, another greenhouse gas, when they eat grass.
 Eating less red meat means you will leave a smaller carbon footprint.

 - Can you name two types of greenhouse gas?

 - Can you name two types of fossil fuels?
 What is stored inside them?

 - Why have greenhouses gases increased over the past 150 years?

 - What happens when there is too much carbon dioxide in the atmosphere?

-A short video produced by NASA that explains how greenhouse gases are made and why it is important that we manage how much of them we release into the atmosphere.
-The video can be used to introduce how people affect the environment.
+Watch this short video produced by NASA that explains how greenhouse gases are made and why it is important that we manage how much of them we release into the atmosphere.
+Answer the guiding questions above to engage with the content.
+The video can also be used to introduce how people affect the environment.